 Grades

-• You will see that I recommend stretching the shortcrust pastry before resting it in the fridge, contrary to what is usually recommended, but for me it is much more comfortable since it requires less effort.
-In any case you can do it when you prefer.
+- You will see that I recommend stretching the shortcrust pastry before resting it in the fridge, contrary to what is usually recommended, but for me it is much more convenient as it requires less effort.
+In any case, you can do it whenever you prefer.

-• I like this cake with homemade shortcrust pastry, but if you're in a hurry, you can make it with a sheet of shortcrust pastry or with purchased puff pastry.
+- I like this tart with homemade shortcrust pastry, but if you are in a hurry, you can make it with a sheet of store-bought shortcrust pastry or with store-bought puff pastry.

-KitchenAid Artisan food processor , Bérard wooden flour spoon , Pallarès carbon steel knife , Le Creuset ceramic ramekins , Emile Henry Tatin tart pan and Mediterranean Eco Vintage glass jug .
+KitchenAid Artisan food processor , Bérard wooden flour spoon , Pallarès carbon steel knife , Le Creuset ceramic ramekins , Emile Henry tarte Tatin mold and Eco Vintage Mediterranean glass jug .

-Do you see how it was a very easy recipe?
-I just hope that you are encouraged to prepare it at home because you are going to succeed, and it occurs to me that it is a perfect option for dinners with guests as well as for our day to day.
-And if the touch of mozzarella does not convince you, you can add some Parmesan flakes, some anchovies when you take it out of the oven... to your liking!!
+Do you see how easy this recipe was?
+I just hope you feel encouraged to prepare it at home because you are going to be a success, and I think it is a perfect option for dinners with guests as well as for our daily life.
+And if the touch of mozzarella doesn't convince you, you can add some parmesan flakes, some anchovies... to your liking when you take it out of the oven!!

 Comments